Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: New approach by stochastic flows.

-Note that monotony assumption of the optimal wealth process is very natural..
-For example, in the results of Example \ref {ex}, the optimal wealth is strictly monotonous and even twice differentiable with respect to the initial capital $x$, under certain additional hypotheses.
-This is still true within the framework of decreasing (in the time) consistent "forward" utilities, studied by M. Musiela et al \cite{zar-08a} and Berrier et al. \cite{Mike}.
-We can also find these properties of the optimal wealth in the classic framework of portfolio optimization in the case of power, logarithmic, exponential utilities and in the multitude of examples proposed by Huyên Pham in \cite { Pham} and by Ioannis Karatzas and Steven Shreve in \cite { KaratzasShreve:01}.
-To conclude, let us notice that, by absence of arbitrage opportunities on the security market, the optimal wealth can be only increasing with regard to the initial wealth, because otherwise by investing less money we could obtain the same gain.
-Mathematically, technical problems can appear, what leads to put this property as a hypothesis. \begin{hp} Suppose the process $(X^*_t(x); t\ge 0)$ satisfying
+Note that monotony assumption of the optimal-benchmark process is very natural.
+For example, in the results of Example \ref{Exists}, the optimal benchmark process is strictly monotonous and even twice differentiable with respect to the initial capital $x$, under certain additional hypotheses.
+This is still true within the framework of decreasing (in the time) consistent "forward" utilities, studied by M. Musiela et al \cite{zar-08a} and Tehranchi et al. \cite{Mike}.
+We can also find these properties of the optimal process in the classic framework of portfolio optimization in the case of power, logarithmic, exponential utilities and in the multitude of examples proposed by Huy\^en Pham in \cite { Pham} and by Ioannis Karatzas and Steven Shreve in \cite { KaratzasShreve:01}.
+To conclude, let us notice that, by absence of arbitrage opportunities on the security market, the optimal process can be only increasing with regard to the initial wealth, because otherwise by investing less money we could obtain the same gain.
+Mathematically, technical problems can appear, what leads to put this property as assumption. \begin{hp} Suppose the process $(X^*_t(x); t\ge 0)$ satisfying

 \end{hp}